secured lock Secured with SHA-256 Encryption

 Minnesota car insurance companies must offer optional full-glass coverage with no deductible.
 This means you can have your damaged windshield repaired or replaced at no cost if you choose this coverage.

 However, insurers can use aftermarket parts of equal quality for windshield repairs or replacements.
 If you prefer OEM parts, you may need to cover the difference in cost.
-To find the best cheap auto insurance in Minnesota that offers this option, it’s important to compare policies carefully.
+To find the best cheap auto insurance in Minnesota that offers this option, it’s important to compare auto insurance coverage carefully.

 Enter your ZIP code below to compare auto insurance rates.